jimjam-slam/jimjam-slam/README.md

 ---

+I'm working at [**CounterCurrent**](https://countercurrent.ai) to help the shipping industry decarbonise with smarter routes through the ocean.

 ### Data journalism

 I worked at [360info](https://github.com/360-info) for three years as the Data and Digital Stroytelling Lead, publishing interactive, data-driven graphics under Creative Commons.
 Before that I built data pipelines and graphics to communicate climate change.
 Some of my more ambitious visuals include: